UPPMAX/UPPMAX-documentation/docs/getting_started/login.md

 # Log in

+!!! warning

+    N.B.
+You are NOT supposed to log in to any webpage with the password and username you get via UPPMAX support, with the exception of the ThinLinc webinterface.

 One needs to log in into an UPPMAX cluster to use it.

 There are two environments one can login to: